 The image of God is inherent to human beings.
 It gives them their specialized worth, their rights to be respected and protected, and the responsibility to live as free souls under God.
 These rights, however, are met with obligations to retain them and nurture them, to dress them and keep them.
 The divine gift of dominion enjoyed by freemen is an inheritance that lasts from generation to generation.
 One of the first-fruits of dominion is allodium as defined by Black’s Law Dictionary, Fifth Edition:

 The legal name of a person gives a civil authority power over that person, especially through contracts and their signatures.
+He who takes the responsibility incurs the right.
 So men do not only give up the rights to their property and labor to be placed into the coffers of bureaucrats, but also the rights to their very identities.
-‘Take heed to thyself, lest thou make a covenant with the inhabitants of the land whither thou goest, lest it be for a snare in the midst of thee:’ (Exodus 34:12) The wantonness of civil citizenship inspires them to reject the God that made them in order to partake of the pragmatic false providence of false gods instead of providing for themselves and each other righteously from the rewards and earnings of their dominion as free souls under the one, true God.
+“Take heed to thyself, lest thou make a covenant with the inhabitants of the land whither thou goest, lest it be for a snare in the midst of thee:” (Exodus 34:12) The wantonness of civil citizenship inspires them to reject the God that made them in order to partake of the pragmatic false providence of false gods instead of providing for themselves and each other righteously from the rewards and earnings of their dominion as free souls under the one, true God.

 The word for government in this english translation comes from the Greek word kuriotes which is more often (and accurately) translated elsewhere as dominion.
 When man grants his rights and responsibilities (dominion) first granted to him by God, to other magistrates in exchange for benefits and gratuities, protection and subjection, and contracted privileges and obligations under Feudal rulership, man no longer enjoys the equity owed to him as a creation bearing the image of God.
+He despises ‘self-government’ lusting after socialist benefits, seeking to be governed by bureaucracy in order to partake in the rudiments of society.
 This is most commonly done in pursuing the comforts of the flesh.

 And Esau said to Jacob, Feed me, I pray thee, with that same red pottage; for I am faint: therefore was his name called Edom.